noiseprotocol/noise_spec/noise.md

 and also by HOMQV and SIGMA from Hugo Krawczyk.

-General feedback on the spec came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, and Tony Arcieri.
+General feedback on the spec came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, Tony Arcieri, and Rhys Weatherley.

-Thanks to Tom Ritter and Karthikeyan Bhargavan, and David Wong for editorial feedback.
+Thanks to Tom Ritter, Karthikeyan Bhargavan, and David Wong for editorial feedback.

 Moxie Marlinspike, Hugo Krawczyk, Samuel Neves, Christian Winnerlein, J.P.
 Aumasson, and Jason Donenfeld provided helpful input and feedback on the key